tensorlayer/TensorLayer/README.md

 Imperial College London, UC Berkeley, Carnegie Mellon University, Stanford University, and University of Technology of Compiegne (UTC), and companies like Google, Microsoft, Alibaba, Tencent, Xiaomi, and Bloomberg.

-# Tutorials, Examples and Applications
+# Tutorials and Real-World Applications

+You can find a large collection of tutorials, examples and real-world applications using TensorLayer through the following space:

 <a href="https://github.com/tensorlayer/awesome-tensorlayer/blob/master/readme.md" target="\_blank">
 	<div align="center">